For many Americans, the backyard deck is a favorite recreational area to get together with family.

-When it comes to insurance, routine maintenance for your backyard deck isn’t covered.
-At the same time, according to Ray Eng, VP of Insurance Sales at AAA Northeast, “If someone were to get injured on your deck, your homeowners liability coverage should cover that up to the limits.
+“If someone were to get injured on your deck, your homeowners liability coverage should cover that up to the limits.
 If you have sufficient underlying limits and an umbrella policy, the umbrella policy would also provide excess coverage if that’s needed,” said Ray Eng, VP of insurance sales at AAA Northeast.

 Eng advises homeowners to have their backyard deck inspected before any problems arise.
 If you suspect your deck shows any of these warning signs, don’t attempt to handle the problem yourself.
 Hire a professional who’s familiar with the coding laws in your area.